Definition

 Importance

-polysaccharides derived from their cell wall have been reported to have anti-tumor activity and has been practically used as a form of medical treatment in Japan.Therefore, mushrooms strongly connect with our life and are valuable organisms for scientific study and research.
+In particular, polysaccharides derived from their cell wall have been reported to have anti-tumor activity and has been practically used as a form of medical treatment in Japan.Therefore,

 Academically, fungal research has focused on specific aspects of the organism.
 These include i) studies on fruiting body formation from mycelium for productivity advancement or expansion of edible species, ii) use of mushroom not only as nutritional food but as functional food for human health, and iii) use in degradation of xenobiotics for improvement of polluted environment or reuse of untapped recourses.
 With this background, and our interest on the mushrooms from the food functionality and medicinal viewpoints, we have embarked on a molecular level investigation.